 Valerie Battle Kienzle

 Valerie Battle Kienzle is a native of Nashville, Tennessee.
-She is a graduate of the University of Missouri’s School of Journalism in Columbia, Missouri.
-She spent the last thirty-five years employed in various writing-related positions–newspaper reporter, corporate public affairs manager, advertising account representative, school district communications writer, freelance writer and author.
-She has written two books for Arcadia Publishing: St. Charles (2012) and Columbia (2014); and one book for Reedy Press: What’s With St. Louis?
-(2016).
-Valerie is a member of the Missouri Writers Guild, the Society of Children’s Book Writers & Illustrators (SCBWI), the State Historical Society of Missouri and the St. Charles (MO) County Historical Society.
-Her interests include reading (history, non-fiction), music (all genres), gardening, travel and genealogical research.
-An animal lover, she and her husband share their St. Louis-area home with a dog and a cat.
+She is a graduate of the University of Missouri’s School of Journalism in Columbia.
+She spent the last 40-plus years employed in various writing-related positions—newspaper reporter, corporate public affairs manager, advertising account representative, school district communications writer, freelance writer, and author.
+She has authored three books for St. Louis publisher Reedy Press—Ready to Wear: A History of the Footwear and Garment Industries in St. Louis (June 2021), What’s With St. Louis?
+(2016), and What’s With St. Louis?, 2nd Edition (2018); two books for Arcadia Publishing, St. Charles (2012) and Columbia (2014); and one book for The History Press, Lost St. Louis (2017).
+She authored Bicentennial History 1821-2021, First St. Charles United Methodist Church in 2020.

 No videos currently